SSWConsulting/SSW.Rules.Content/rules/add-useful-and-concise-figure-captions/rule.md

 ### Tip #5 - Add titles for videos

-When embedding videos from others, include a caption with **the video title** + **video lenght** in brackets.
+When embedding videos from others, include a caption with **the video title** + **video length** in brackets.
 This helps:
 - Giving a brief text summary of the video
 - Getting some extra Google Juice
+- Letting users know what to expect in terms of time required to watch
 - Serving as a reminder in case that video ever gets removed by its owner
-- Letting users know what to expect in terms of time required to watch

 If you have them, prefix with "Video: \[Title\] " instead of "Figure: ".